-Note: This particular question appears mostly in interviews for intermediate and senior accounting roles.
+Note: This particular question appears mostly in interviews for intermediate and senior accounting roles, or for cost accountant position.
 If you apply for an entry level job, you can skip this one.

 I used operation analysis in my last job.
 I had an access to the budgets and could see how the company spent money.
-I uncovered several transactions that were not tax deductible, but could be replaced with transactions that were equal and tax deductible at the same time.
-I presented the idea in a managerial meeting, they agreed, and we managed to reduce tax expenses by four percent.
+I identified several transactions that were not tax deductible, but could be replaced with transactions that were equal and tax deductible.
+I presented the idea in a managerial meeting, they agreed to my proposal, and we managed to reduce tax expenses by four percent.
 I consider it a great achievement.